INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Web And Multimedia Technologies/06 - Videos/06 - Videos.md

 | NTSC              | USA, Canada, Japan,<br>Korea, Mexico                       | 525              | 29.97 (30) |

 Analog videos were typically using the YCC colour model.
-This model was chosen — instead of RGB — in order to keep compatibility with black and white TV sets (if RGB was chosen, grey-level television sets could not comprehend RGB-based analog videos at all).
+This model was chosen—instead of RGB—in order to keep compatibility with black and white TV sets (if RGB was chosen, grey-level television sets could not comprehend RGB-based analog videos at all).

 YCC is composed of a luminance level **Y** (defined by R, G and B), and two colour components **CC** :
 - C1 = B - Y